 Children mature at different rates and have different personalities, temperaments, and energy levels.
 Most children get distracted, act impulsively, and struggle to concentrate at one time or another.
-Sometimes, these normal factors may be mistaken for ADHD.
-ADHD symptoms usually appear early in life, often between the ages of 3 and 6, and because symptoms vary from person to person, the disorder can be hard to diagnose.
+Sometimes, these normal factors may be mistaken for ADD.
+ADD symptoms usually appear early in life, often between the ages of 3 and 6, and because symptoms vary from person to person, the disorder can be hard to diagnose.
 Parents may first notice that their child loses interest in things sooner than other children, or seems constantly "out of control."
 Often, teachers notice the symptoms first, when a child has trouble following rules, or frequently "spaces out" in the classroom or on the playground.

-No single test can diagnose a child as having ADHD.
+No single test can diagnose a child as having ADD.
 Instead, a licensed health professional needs to gather information about the child, and his or her behavior and environment.
 A family may want to first talk with the child's pediatrician.
-Some pediatricians can assess the child themselves, but many will refer the family to a mental health specialist with experience in childhood mental disorders such as ADHD.
+Some pediatricians can assess the child themselves, but many will refer the family to a mental health specialist with experience in childhood mental disorders such as ADD.
 The pediatrician or mental health specialist will first try to rule out other possibilities for the symptoms.
-For example, certain situations, events, or health conditions may cause temporary behaviors in a child that seem like ADHD.
+For example, certain situations, events, or health conditions may cause temporary behaviors in a child that seem like ADD.

 Between them, the referring pediatrician and specialist will determine if a child:

 - Is experiencing undetected seizures that could be associated with other medical conditions

 - Has a middle ear infection that is causing hearing problems

 - Has any undetected hearing or vision problems

 - Has any medical problems that affect thinking and behavior

 - Has any learning disabilities